Richard-wv/stress_sighting_hypothesis/README.md

 ---

-### Conclusion:
+### Results & Conclusion:

 The p-value was **greater than 0.05**, meaning the observed difference in UFO sightings **was not statistically significant** at the 95% confidence level.
-Therefore we can not reject the null hypothesis.
+Therefore, we can not reject the null hypothesis.

 That said, the result **hovers close to the significance threshold**, suggesting a **potential trend**.
 With a larger dataset or additional contextual variables, this hypothesis might gain further support.